AWonkeyTortila/AWonkeyTortila/README.md

 # Hello, welcome! 👋

     I like coding stuff, such as wesbistes and apps for fun.
-When I'm older, I wanna be a operating system engineer.
+When I'm older, I wanna be an operating system engineer.

 # Info & Stuff: